Handbook on Unemployment Benefits

 If you move to another state, the District of Columbia, Puerto Rico, Canada, or the Virgin Islands, you may still receive benefits from Hawaii, provided you meet Hawaii’s eligibility requirements.
-To file your claim against Hawaii, call the Hawaii Tele-Claim Service.
-(See section on Filing a Claim for Unemployment Insurance.)
+See section on Filing a Claim for Unemployment Insurance.

 When you establish a claim against Hawaii while residing out-of-state, the state you are filing from is called the “agent state,” since it acts as the agent for Hawaii in processing your claim.
 Hawaii’s your “liable state,” and will make all determinations and payments on your claim.
-In most cases you should deal directly with Hawaii’s Liable Interstate Unit, which you can contact by phone or in writing for assistance on your claim.
+In most cases you should deal directly with Hawaii’s Liable Interstate Unit, which you can contact by email or phone for assistance on your claim.